-Bashar Nuseibeh is a Professor of Computing at The Open University, a Professor Software Engineering at the University of Limerick, and Chief Scientist of Lero – The Irish Software Research Centre.
-Previously, he was a Reader in Computing at Imperial College London and Head of its Software Engineering Laboratory.
-At the Open University, he served as Director of Research between and currently heads the Software Engineering and Design Research Group.
-He was a Visiting Professor at Imperial College London, and is currently an Honorary Professor at University College London and a Visiting Professor at the National Institute of Informatics (NII), Tokyo, Japan.
+Bashar Nuseibeh is a Professor of Computing at The Open University, a Professor Software Engineering at the University of Limerick, an Honorary Professor at University College London, and a Visiting Professor at the National Institute of Informatics (NII), Tokyo, Japan, and University College Dublin (UCD), Ireland.
+Previously, he was Chief Scientist of Lero – The Irish Software Research Centre, and a Reader and then Visiting Professor of Computing at Imperial College London, where he served as founder and Head of its Software Engineering Laboratory.
+At the Open University, he served as Director of Research and currently heads of its Software Engineering and Design Research Group.

 Bashar’s current research interests lie at the intersection of requirements engineering, adaptive systems, and security & privacy.
 His research work crosses a number of discipline boundaries in computing, and has received best paper/artefact awards in software engineering, logic programming, human-computer interaction, natural language processing, and security & privacy.
 He is the recipient of a European Research Council (ERC) Advanced Grant on Adaptive Security and Privacy, and a follow-up ERC Proof of Concept grant that contributed to the international commercialisation of his work.

 Bashar served as Editor-in-Chief of IEEE Transactions on Software Engineering, the Automated Software Engineering Journal, and ACM Transactions on Autonomous and Adaptive Systems.
 He is currently an Associate Editor of IEEE Security & Privacy Magazine and ACM Transactions on Software Engineering & Methodology.
 He chaired the Steering Committee of the International Conference on Software Engineering (ICSE) and IFIP Working Group 2.9 on Requirements Engineering.